 Dublin Traditional Irish House Party including Dinner and Show*-

-During the evening we went to the Dublin Traditional House Party Dinner and show.
+During the evening we went to the Dublin Traditional House Party Dinner and show, of course, booked online through our fav resource- TripAdvisor again.
 My husband was a bit skeptical of my booking and he already had plans of finding a way to disappear back into the pub if the show was bad.
 I was pretty confident though as the show had 4 1/2 stars on Tripadvisor.
 First, you start off with a nice dinner which is included in the show price.
 After about an hour you head on downstairs to the show.
 The act was absolutely incredible and my husband had to eat his words (which I kind of loved).
 The band had great humor, told some incredible stories and of course, the music and dancing were amazing.
 One of the performers used to tour with the Riverdance which we had never seen before and it was quite impressive.

 Kilmainham Jail –